danvalero/AzureOSSDBLabs/PostgreSQL Performance Basics/Indexing 101/readme.md

 	This query uses a **Seq Scan** with a cost of 17.98 on *customer*.
 It is reading the whole table

-	Why is it reading the whole table if there is an index on one of the column used to filter?
+	Question: Why is it reading the whole table if there is an index on one of the column used to filter?

-	the query returns rows where *first_name* is equal to a value, and also rows where *last_name* is equal to a value
+	Answer: The query returns rows where *first_name* is equal to a value, and also rows where *last_name* is equal to a value.
 The index on *last_name* is useful only to get some of the rows, it is still necessary to read the whole table to get the rows that satisfay the conditon on *first_name*, so a single read of the shole talbe is done

 	Create an index on *first_name*